Dev Asset Collection

 Component Names integrates seamlessly with the Inspector and makes it possible to rename components at will as if it was a native feature.

-For more detail this asset from the Unity Asset Store: Click Here
+For more details this asset from the Unity Asset Store: Click Here

 Component Names v1.1.0